MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Windows.md

 Install `NVIDIA CUDA Deep Neural Network library` also known as [cuDNN](https://developer.NVIDIA.com/cuDNN) in the version **NVIDIA: cuDNN v5.1 for CUDA 8.0** from this [link](http://developer.download.NVIDIA.com/compute/redist/cudnn/v5.1/cudnn-8.0-windows10-x64-v5.1.zip).
 This version is suitable for Windows 8.1, Windows 10, as well as Windows Server 2012 R2 and later.

 * Extract the archive to a folder on your local disk, e.g. to `C:\local\cudnn-8.0-v5.1\` and set the environment variable `CUDNN_PATH` pointing to that location, e.g.:

 ```
     setx CUDNN_PATH C:\local\cudnn-8.0-v5.1\cuda
 ```

 * Quick installation check: If you followed the instruction above and used the same paths, the command `dir C:\local\cudnn-8.0-v5.1\cuda\include\cudnn.h` will succeed.

 ### CUB

+[!IMPORTANT]
-**IMPORTANT!** Install NVIDIA CUB using the exact version specified below.
+Install NVIDIA CUB using the exact version specified below.
 This is necessary because it is expected by the CNTK build configuration program.

 * Download NVIDIA CUB v.1.4.1 [from this download link](https://github.com/NVlabs/cub/archive/1.4.1.zip)
 * Extract the archive to a folder on your local disk (we assume `c:\local\cub-1.4.1`) and set the environment variable `CUB_PATH` pointing to that location, e.g.:

 ```
     setx CUB_PATH c:\local\cub-1.4.1\
 ```

 * Quick installation check.
 If you followed the instruction above and used the same paths, this command `dir C:\local\cub-1.4.1\cub\cub.cuh` will succeed.

 ### Latest GPU card driver